igordejanovic/rustemo/README.md

 # Rustemo

 LR/GLR parser generator for Rust (currently only LR).

-In the early phase of the development.
+**In the early phase of development.
+DO NOT USE IN PRODUCTION!**

-## Why this name?

-Rustemo is pronounced the same as Serbian word "растемо" which means "we grow".
-The name is a tribute to the awesome and ever growing Rust community.

 ## Goals